 Assumability Loans closed prior to 3/1/88 are fully assumable at any time without release of liability.
 Loans closed after require a credit worthiness review by V.A. or the lender.

 - No down payment on sale prices up to $783,750.00 in the county of Honolulu, Maui County $681,250.00, Kauai County $775,000.00 and Hawaii County $625,500.00

-- Down payment of 25% of the difference is required for sale prices over this amount.
+- A down payment is required for sale prices over the above mentioned amounts.

 - The entire down payment and closing costs may be gifted (a relative can give you these funds).

 - Seller may pay all closing costs and up to 4% of the sales price towards funding fees and debt pay-off.